 How To Plan a Renovation (without Visiting the House)

 First, we called our contractor.
 We asked him to visit House #4, taking measurements and drawing the current floorplan.
 He agreed, and texted me measurements, photos and drawings by the end of the week.

-Armed with this information, Will and I sketched ideas on a whiteboard in my Las Vegas home office.
+Armed with this information, we sketched ideas on a whiteboard in my Las Vegas home office.
 After countless iterations, plus a few phone calls with our contractor, we developed this preliminary sketch: